AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Adding [!DNL Commerce Intelligence] users

-When you have set your password and are logged into [!DNL Commerce Intelligence], you can log in and add other users to your new [!DNL Commerce Intelligence] account.
-When adding users, you can add admin users with appropriate permissions to complete the activation process.
+After you set your password and log into [!DNL Commerce Intelligence], you can add other users to your [!DNL Commerce Intelligence] account.
+When adding users, add admin users with appropriate permissions to complete the activation process.

    ![](../assets/create-account-5.png)